Karishi/python_learning/battleship/Function_Split.md

 Name Ship (Game): A helper function for Random Ships to apply letters to each kind of ship that gets randomly generated.

-Place Basic Ships (Ship): Initialize the game, placing the typical 5 ships (Destroyer, Cruiser, Submarine, Battleship, and Carrier) on the board.
-Possible this should be in Game, by the logic of why Random Ships is.
-Unsure.
+Place Basic Ships (Game): Initialize the game, placing the typical 5 ships (Destroyer, Cruiser, Submarine, Battleship, and Carrier) on the board.